martygubar/bds-getting-started/lab-create-edge/create-edge.md

 ### Install Core Software
 The core software will be installed from Oracle's software repository.
 The Big Data Service specific repository is on the first master node of the cluster.
 Ensure that you have updated your VCN's security list to enable connectivity to the first master node on port 80 in order to access the Big Data Service repository (see [Create a Virtual Cloud Network in tutorial Preparing for Big Data Service](?lab=preparing-for-big-data-service#CreateaVCN)).

-Copy the **bda.repo** file from a cluster node to the bastion.
-On the bastion node:
+Copy the **bda.repo** file from a cluster node to the edge node.
+On the edge node:

-* Make Big Data Service software available to the bastion via YUM.
-Copy the **bda.repo** file to the bastion node as the root user.
-From the bastion:
+* Make Big Data Service software available to the edge node via YUM.
+Copy the **bda.repo** file to the edge node as the root user.
+From the edge node:
 ```bash
 # copy the repo file from the first master node
 sudo scp myclustmn0:/etc/yum.repos.d/bda.repo /etc/yum.repos.d/
 ```
 **Note:** Ensure that the `baseurl` the bda.repo file includes "/bda" at the end.
 It should look similar to the following:
 `baseurl=http://myclustmn0.bmbdcsad1.bmbdcs.oraclevcn.com/bda`
 * Now that the Big Data Service software repo is available, install Kerberos, Cloudera Manager Agents and the Oracle JDK (v8).
-As the opc user on the bastion node, run the following commands:
+As the opc user on the edge node node, run the following commands:
     ```bash
     # install software
     sudo yum clean all